 Njambi has written and performed 4 one woman shows at the Edinburgh festival and Durban Playhouse Theatre to critical acclaim:

-Her memoir, Through the Leopard's Gaze, will be published by Jacaranda Books.
+Her memoir, Through the Leopard's Gaze, will be published by Jacaranda Books in early 2020.